Kévin Aymoz: Early years

-2014–2015 season: Senior international debut
+2014–2015 season: Junior national title and senior international debut

 Aymoz started the 2014–2015 season on the junior level, winning gold at the Lombardia Trophy and bronze at the International Cup of Nice.
 Making his senior international debut, he finished eighth at the 2014 NRW Trophy at the end of November.
 He placed fifth on the senior level at the French Championships, held in December, before winning the national junior title in February 2015.
 Aymoz ended his season with a senior international medal, silver at the Coupe du Printemps in March.

 2015–2016 season: Junior Grand Prix debut

 Early in the season, Aymoz was coached by Véronique Cartau, Bernard Glesser, and Jean-François Ballester in Grenoble.
 His ISU Junior Grand Prix debut came in late August 2015; he placed fourth at his sole assignment, in Riga, Latvia.
 After winning the senior bronze medal at the Lombardia Trophy in September, he made his first appearances on the ISU Challenger Series (CS), placing seventh at the 2015 Tallinn Trophy in November and twelfth at the 2015 Golden Spin of Zagreb in December.

 In February 2016, Aymoz won his second French national junior title.
 In March, he represented France at the 2016 World Junior Championships in Debrecen, Hungary; he qualified for the free skate by placing fifth in the short program.
 He finished ninth overall after placing eleventh in the free skating.
 By the end of the season, he was training in both Grenoble and Annecy, overseen by Cartau, Didier Lucine, Claudine Lucine, and Sophie Golaz.